Xeragus/what_do_rappers_say/README.md

 #top_50
 ```

-Now, we see that some of these words are just stop words and have no real meaning.
+Now, we see that some of this words are just stop words and have no real meaning.
 We will try to remove them:

 ```python